intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

   and liberal in its receiving behavior.

 In comparison, his contributions to the underpinnings of the Internet, which are in many respects more significant, enjoy less conscious recognition.
 Postel's principle has been hugely influential in shaping the Internet and the systems that use Internet protocols.
-Many consider Postel's principle to have contributed significantly to the success of the Internet and critical in guiding the design of interoperable protocols.
+Many consider this principle to be instrumental in the success of the Internet as well as the design of interoperable protocols in general.

 Over time, considerable changes have occurred in both the scale of the Internet and the level of skill and experience available to protocol and software designers.
-Part of that experience is with protocols that were designed in the early phases of the Internet.
+Part of that experience is with protocols that were designed, informed by Postel's principle, in the early phases of the Internet.

-That experience shows that there are significant long-term consequences to interoperability if an implementation is tolerant of variations in input data.
+That experience shows that there are negative long-term consequences to interoperability if an implementation applies Postel's principle.
+Correcting the problems caused by divergent behavior in implementations is extremely difficult or impossible.
-Even in the presence of careful and studious maintenance from IETF custodians, the sorts of divergent behavior is virtually impossible to rectify.

-We might speculate that the sort of flexibility that Postel's principle advocates was indeed necessary during the formative years of the Internet.
-Such speculation is not the aim of this document.
-Rather this describes the negative consequences of the application of Postel's principle to the modern Internet.
+It might be suggested that the posture Postel's principle advocates was indeed necessary during the formative years of the Internet, and even key to its success.
+This document takes no position on that claim.

+This document instead describes the negative consequences of the application of Postel's principle to the modern Internet.
+It also proposes a replacement design principle.

 There is good evidence to suggest that designers of protocols in the IETF widely understand the limitations of Postel's principle.
 This document merely serves